The Good Place: Philosophical inspirations

 The second season's philosophy is most closely related to that of Aristotle, with Schur in particular highlighting Aristotle's "practice-makes-perfect" attitude to acting ethically.
 Chidi's impenetrable 4,000-page ethical treatise was inspired by Parfit's On What Matters – which attempts "to propose a grand unified theory of all ethical theories".
 Schur was unable to finish reading due to its length.
 Tim Scanlon's What We Owe to Each Other "forms the spine of the entire show" according to Schur.
 The book presents the idea of contractualism: the idea is that "to act morally is to abide by principles that no one could reasonably reject".
 The show and the relationships between the characters act as an investigation into contractualism with the four main humans, Michael, and Janet forming their own society whereby they must act in ways that no one could reasonably reject even when that goes against the rules and tenets of higher powers.
 The overarching thesis of the show, greatly influenced by the contractualist theory, is "the point of morality ... isn't to accumulate goodness points, as in the elaborate point system the organizers of the Good Place and its corresponding Bad Place employ to determine who goes to which upon death.
 It's to live up to our duties to each other."
+This additionally acts as a guide for the characters to reflect on the motivation behind their past, present, and future actions.
+For example, Eleanor juggles with this heavily in the first season as she becomes more aware of why she makes certain choices and ends up asking herself: is this out of self-interest or is it truly the right decision?
+This internal conflict is shown in her attempts to improve her actions and thoughts under the guidance of Chidi Anagonye, as his philosophical theories provide helpful feedback.
+As the series continues, each of the main characters undergoes their own moral development by facing their flaws and rethinking their previous values.
+As a result, each of the characters starts to learn more about themselves and their personal ethics, leading to their betterment.